 The aim of the following lines is not to fully describe this functionality, but to highlight its impact on the inbound/outbound messages.

-Outbound messaging (Please note that this section describes the current behaviour, the behaviour will be altered with subsequent releases and these specs will be updated)
+Outbound messaging:

-PCoM: if a PCoM is sent for a request, PCS CB sends as many PCoMs as there are PR IDs.
-In the above example, there would be two PCoMs to Banedanmark.PRM: If two or more PRIDs exist in a Path Request due to a path request split, the responsible IM will receive a PRM for each PRID.
+PCoM (only relevant for some sub-actions up to the path request submission, excluding the submission itself, e.g. sub-action ID 50): if a PCoM is sent for a request, PCS CB sends as many PCoMs as there are PR IDs.

+PRM: if two or more PRIDs exist in a Path Request due to a path request split, the responsible IM will receive a PRM for each PRID.
 Each of the PRMs from the PRIDs created from the split will have unique PlannedCalendar elements.
+In the above example, there would be two PCoMs to Banedanmark.

 OIM: Every PRID will be included in outbound OIMs.
 If no offers have yet been created in response to the requests, the PRIDs will appear in the PlannedTransportIdentifiers of the TrainInformationExtended element corresponding to the Route Object that the PR belongs to.